 During the exam you must show all your work on a piece of paper(s) with including all the proper mathematical notation.
-To receive full credit, right after your test, you must send the scan (picture) of the paper to me on Slack.
+To receive full credit, right after your test, you must send the scan (picture) of the paper to me on UNM Learn.
+There will be a submission portal for each exam that will appear on UNM Learn on the exam day.
 A correct answer without work will receive 0 points.